 Van Allen belts and antimatter: myths and reality

-In 2011, an article on the results of the international experiment PAMELA appeared in the scientific journal Astrophysical Journal Letters.
-With the help of a powerful spectrograph, scientists were able to detect a layer of antimatter between the inner and outer radiation belts of the Earth.
+In 2011, the scientific journal Astrophysical Journal Letters published an article on the results of the international experiment PAMELA.
+With the help of a powerful spectrograph, scientists were able to detect a layer of antimatter between the Earth’s inner and outer radiation belt.
 A high concentration of antiprotons was recorded by instruments in the area of the South Atlantic Magnetic Anomaly.